Latest News

 Aside from the licensing requirements, you’ll also need to ensure that your mobile bar business is adequately insured.

-This includes having public liability insurance to cover any accidents or injuries that may occur during the event.
+Although not a legal requirement, having public liability insurance may help to cover any accidents or injuries that may occur during the event.

 Equipment needed to start a mobile bar